Design History File (DHF) for Medical Devices: Introduction

 Moreover, in this phase, the design and development phase needs to be prepared.

-Design History File (DHF) Phase II: Design Input
+Design History File (DHF) Part II: Design Input

 Furthermore, in this phase there is the necessity to document the high level requirements related to the device.